tolu/nginx-examples/proxy-with-cache/readme.md

 To see that the cache is working
  * monitor the output from node and make sure that not all requests also results in GET for js/css
- * check headers of js/css in chrome dev tool and look for `X-Proxy-Cache: HIT` (success)
+ * check headers of js/css in chrome dev tool and look for `X-Cache-Status: HIT` (success)

 ## Run